fishcus/KAP-manual/en/integration/bi/obiee/obiee_11g.en.md

 1. Configure OBIEE Client

-   You need to install the BI Administrator tool first, and add a connection DSN to the BIEE server in the ODBC Administrator after installation.
+   You need to install the BI Administrator tool first and add a connection DSN to the BIEE server in the ODBC Administrator after installation.

    ![New Datasource](../../images/OBIEE/new_datasource.png)